| |

 a student at the University of Hartford, Jeff hosted

-One night he was visiting WPOP engineer Larry Buck who
+Back in Hartford, one night Jeff was visiting WPOP engineer

 Jeff did a few overnight shifts filling in for Gary